radekstepan/therascript/README.md

 - [ ] toast needs a bit of border else it fades with the background
 - [ ] sidebar chats should be sorted the same way they are sorted on the homepage; on session chats they should be by date
 - [ ] messaging in mock mode should "connect" the mock ollama model (it works even without, but it is important to update the UI just like "real" mode would)
+- [ ] highlight the search word in the search results

 ## Nice to have